Lab 1: Server-side rendering with Spring Boot and JTE

 }

-, adding a button element that creates a GET request to the GET_CREATE_USER_MODAL
+We replace the `<tfoot>` element of the `UserManagement`, adding a button element that creates a GET request to the `GET_CREATE_USER_MODAL` endpoint and targeting the `MODAL_CONTAINER_ID`

 <tfoot>